 If you interrogate employees like a tough TV police detective, they may become very flustered, turning a discussion into an argument.

 Fighting doesn’t serve your big picture needs.
 You want to empower the employee and keep the focus on your shared goals.

 Start a discussion through the use of questions.
-Ask things like, “What do you think would be a good way to make sure that you reach your next sales goal?”
+Ask things like, “What do you think would be a good way to make sure you reach your next sales goal?”

 Along those lines you may want to also ask, “How can I support you better so that you’ll achieve your goal?”

 You want an exchange of ideas that ultimately gets the results everyone wants.
 Think of your words as tools.
 Think of being a supportive coach and not a snarky film critic.

 After a good conversation, outline a next step that builds upon the discussion.
 This ensures your employee won’t fall back on old behaviors that never work and instead will focus on making positive changes.

 This important step opens the door to growth.
 Think of it like a coach demonstrating the proper technique to an athlete.
 Coaches, like successful leaders, understand the power of works to improve performance.